Measuring the True Value of Audience Engagement Across Digital Media

 Social networks rank highly in current marketer engagement efforts due solely to the role they play in “making it go viral.”
 Facebook, Instagram, Twitter, Google Plus, Swarm and the like provide ready-to-click communities that are hotbeds for user engagement.
-Because the communities are so large and each have a niche in how users interact – they can, together or single handedly, provide the perfect outlets for amplifying your content reach, engagement and success.
+Because the communities are so large and each has a niche in how users interact – they can, together or single-handedly, provide the perfect outlets for amplifying your content reach, engagement and success.

 Share your content via:

 - Facebook and Google Plus when it’s most relate-able.
 Both are powerful options for achieving longer-term engagement with a wide variety of content categories.
 Educational, informative, funny, opinion columns, sports, business and so much more resonate with their vast audiences without the flash-in-the-pan effect of many networks.
 Through shares, likes, comments and other engagements, your content’s reach can be organically amplified very quickly.
 Because the each engagement positions your content as being virtually endorsed by readers, you’ll naturally find effective reach among their followers — opening you to parts of your audience you hadn’t before had access to.

 - Instagram when it’s highly visual.
 Consistent gorgeous snaps can do wonders for driving likes and tags within the community — both of which will help to grow your following.
 As your number of followers grows, you will hold the keys to easily engaging a portion of your audience in a flash — further growing your fan base, driving site traffic and more.